 This vegan hot chocolate recipe is quick and easy to make in just minutes.
-Make up a jar of the hot chocolate mix to have ready to go whenever you want a creamy, warm hot cocoa, or place it in a pretty jar for a homemade holiday gift.
-Drink it plain or top with vegan whipped cream or vegan marshmallows for a fancy treat.
+Make up a jar of the hot chocolate mix to have ready to go whenever you want creamy, warm hot cocoa, or place it in a pretty jar for a homemade holiday gift.

 Hot chocolate is a winter necessity.
-There isn't much cozier than a cup of hot cocoa by the fire, and without hot chocolate, I may never be able to bribe my children to go out and play in the cold.
-Dairy-free hot chocolate mix is hard to find and expensive if you do, so I always just make my own.
-It's so much easier than you would think and it tastes better too!
+There isn’t much cozier than a cup of hot cocoa by the fire, and without hot chocolate, I may never be able to bribe my children to go out and play in the cold.
+The dairy-free hot chocolate mix is hard to find and expensive if you do, so I always just make my own.
+It’s so much easier than you would think and it tastes better too!

 ❤️ This recipe is